lamelyan/blog/_posts/2019-12-17-state-design-pattern.md

 1. Encapsulating state-specific behaviors within separate state objects.
 2. Delegating the execution of its behaviors to one of the state objects at a given time instead of implementing state-specific behaviors itself.

-There are three main components to the pattern:
+####Three main components to the pattern:
-1. the context
+1. Context
 The context is a class which maintains an instance of a concrete state as its current state.

-2. an *abstract* state class
+2. Abstract state class
  The abstract state is an abstract class that defines an interface encapsulating all state-specific behaviors.

-3. and any number of concrete states that derive from abstract state class The concrete state is a subclass of the abstract state that implements behaviors specific to a particular state of the context.
+3. Concrete states that derive from abstract state class The concrete state is a subclass of the abstract state that implements behaviors specific to a particular state of the context.

-You offload all the business logic to the concrete states that implement behavior.

 ### Abstract state